 On September 2, the Ministry of Health sent the statement to the Georgia Straight more than a week after the newspaper had asked the following question:

-"Recent research at the University of Waterloo shows that N95 and KN95 masks block exhaled aerosol transmissions at far higher rates than surgical masks and cloth masks.
+"Recent research at the University of Waterloo shows that N95 and KN95 respirators block exhaled aerosol transmissions at far higher rates than surgical masks and cloth masks.
 Why aren’t public health officials talking much more in briefings like this about the quality of masks to protect people from contracting airborne COVID-19?”

 The question came in connection with an August 25 cover story about student advocacy for stronger COVID-19 protocols.